forestryio/forestry.io/hugo/content/docs/editing/index.md

 {{% /tip %}}

 ## Collections

 Collections are grouped content in your static site.
 These are feeds or hierarchies of content, such as blog posts or landing pages.
+They appear under _Content_ in the sidebar.

 {{% tip %}}
 In **Hugo**, these are any folders inside of the `content/` folder, called [sections](https://gohugo.io/content-management/sections/).